Yankees vs. Mets Player Props Betting Odds

 Torres Stats

-- Torres has eight doubles, a triple, 11 home runs, 29 walks and 28 RBI (62 total hits).
+- Torres has 63 hits with eight doubles, a triple, 11 home runs, 29 walks and 28 RBI.
 He's also stolen six bases.

 Torres Recent Games